-Figure 6.X.2-2: High-level procedure for Involving multiple Reference UEs to a ranging session for partial coverage situation.
+Figure 6.X.2-3: High-level procedure for Involving multiple Reference UEs to a ranging session for partial coverage situation.

-Steps 1 through 3 are the same as for Case 1 (i.e. in-coverage).
+Steps 1 and 2 are the same as for Case 1 (i.e. in-coverage).

-4a/b.
+3a/b.
 The Target UE or the LMF may transmit a Location Request to trigger the initiation of the ranging/sidelink positioning procedures, but since the Target UE is out-of-coverage this message may be forwarded by a Reference UE that is in coverage (in this case Reference #1).

+Editor’s Note: It is FFS how a Location Request from the LMF reaches a Target UE that is out-of-coverage.

 Editor’s Note: Need to determine if this step is really necessary in case the Target UE is out-of-coverage or whether there are other means to trigger ranging/sidelink positioning, such as through policies.

-Steps 5 through 7 are the same as for Case 1 (i.e. in-coverage).
+Steps 4 through 6 are the same as for Case 1 (i.e. in-coverage).

-8a/b.
+7a/b.
 The LMF instructs the Target UE and the Reference UEs (in this case Reference UE#1 and Reference UE#2) to invite Reference UE#2 to join the ranging session.
 The invitation will include a session identifier for the joint ranging session.
 The LMF may also configure the respective UEs for ranging (if this has not been done beforehand) in this step.
 Since the Target UE is out-of-coverage the Reference UE that is in coverage (in this case Reference #1) may provide or forward this message to the Target UE on behalf of the LMF.
-Similar if Reference UE#2 is out-of-coverage..
+Similar if Reference UE#2 is out-of-coverage.

+NOTE: For the forwarding of the messages, e.g. (a subset of) ProSe UE-to-Network Relay functionality or some gateway functionality (e.g. for repackaging RSPP from PC5 to Uu) could be considered.
+This can be decided during normative phase and/or as part of the conclusions depending on other partial coverage solutions.

-Steps 9 through 11 are the same as for Case 1 (i.e. in-coverage).
+Steps 8 through 10 are the same as for Case 1 (i.e. in-coverage).

-12. All UEs involved in the joint ranging session, in this case the Target UE and Reference UE#1 and Reference UE#2 need to report their ranging measurements/results to the LMF.
+11a/b/c.
+All UEs involved in the joint ranging session, in this case the Target UE and Reference UE#1 and Reference UE#2 need to report their ranging measurements/results to the LMF.
 However, since the Target UE is out-of-coverage, it may report its ranging measurements/results to the Reference UE that is in coverage (in this case Reference UE#1), which may (collect and) forward the ranging measurements/results to the LMF.
 Similar if Reference UE#2 is out-of-coverage

-Step 13 is the same as for Case 1 (i.e. in-coverage).
+Step 12 is the same as for Case 1 (i.e. in-coverage).